umijs/makojs.dev/docs/docs/getting-started.md

 ## Bundle with Umi

+> If you are using Umi@3, please try to use the [umi-plugin-mako](https://github.com/xiaohuoni/umi-plugin-mako) plugin.

 The latest Umi supports Mako out of the box.
 You can enable Mako in Umi project by setting the `mako` field in the config file.

 First, make sure you have umi@4.2.0 or above installed.